The Grapes of Roth

 If I explain that there were 100 entries in the anthology, it might go some way to explaining my disbelief.
 And, since you ask, as I was on the editorial team (as well as being a contributor), it didn't seem right to me to wave the flag personally.
 We've since emailed all those involved with the book, to ask for their participation, and at least a couple of reviews have appeared.

-There is a valuable lesson here, and it's in no way a criticism of those non-reviewers.
-People are busy; people form and lose connections with equal speed and so we, as writers, need to work hard to maintain a relationship with our readers and contributors.
-Creating a book is not enough in itself to keep a reader engaged.
+There is a valuable lesson here, and it's no criticism of those non-reviewers.
+People are busy; people form and lose connections with equal speed and so we, as writers, need to work hard to maintain a relationship with readers and contributors.
+Simply creating a book is not enough to keep readers engaged.

 Maybe they didn't like it.
 Maybe they didn't even know it was out there.
 Maybe they're wondering why we haven't been in touch since the book launch (we actually have a website and online community at www.awordwithyoupress.com, but we have had some changes recently).